shopware/docs/products/digital-sales-rooms/local-installation/admin-side-installation.md

 ::: warning
 As part of the Shopware Beyond plan, the Digital Sales Rooms is available to you as an extension.
-Same with other plugins, you have multiple ways to fetch the plugin via composer, via download, via Shopware Account.
+Same with other plugins, you have multiple ways to fetch the plugin via composer, direct download or through your Shopware Account.
 :::

-In this part, we will learn how to get & install the Digital Sales Rooms plugin into local Shopware instance.
+In this part, we will learn how to get and install the *Digital Sales Rooms* plugin into local Shopware instance.

 ## Get the plugin

-If you are a merchant with Shopware Beyond, you can access to account.shopware.com and create a wildcard environment with attached plugins.
-Please read [guideline](https://docs.shopware.com/en/account-en/extension-partner/wildcard-environments).
+If you are a merchant with Shopware Beyond, you can access account.shopware.com and create a wildcard environment with attached plugins.
+Refer to [guideline](https://docs.shopware.com/en/account-en/extension-partner/wildcard-environments) for more info.

 ![ ](../../../assets/products-digitalSalesRooms-wildcard.png)
-By this way, you can get the plugin fastly into Shopware instance via multiple ways (via composer, via download or via Shopware Account).
+By this way, you can get the plugin quickly into Shopware instance via multiple ways (via composer, direct download or through your Shopware Account).

 ### via download